Chronic kidney disease

 There is no cure for chronic kidney disease.
-Untreated, it usually worsens to end-stage renal disease
+If it worsens to end-stage renal disease

 Treating the condition that is causing the problem may help prevent or delay chronic kidney disease.
 People who have diabetes should control their blood sugar and blood pressure levels and should not smoke.

 Fogarty DG, Tall MW.
 A stepped are approach to the management of chronic kidney disease.
 In: Taal MW, Chertow GM, Marsden PA et al. eds.
 Brenner and Rector's The Kidney.
 9th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 61.

 Tonelli M, Pannu N, Manns B. Oral phosphate binders in patients with kidney failure.
 N Engl J Med.
 2010;362:1312-1324.

 Abboud H, Henrich WL.
 Clinical practice.
 Stage IV chronic kidney disease.
 N Engl J Med.
 2010;362:56-65.

 Upadhyay A, Earley A, Haynes SM, Uhlig K. Systematic review: blood pressure target in chronic kidney disease and proteinuria as an effect modifier.
 Ann Intern Med.
 2011;154:541-548.